Shakour-Data/ProjectManagement/Docs/SystemDesign/10_communication_risk_management_and_documentation_plan.md

 - VS Code chat interface for informal and real-time communication.
 - Email notifications for critical alerts and milestones.
 - Project dashboards and reports accessible via VS Code and GitHub.
+- Use of GitHub Discussions and chat channels for collaboration.

 ### 1.3 Roles and Responsibilities
 - Project Manager: Facilitates communication and coordinates meetings.
 - Team Members: Provide updates and participate actively.
 - Stakeholders: Review progress and provide feedback.
+- Documentation Team: Maintain communication documentation and updates.

 ### 1.4 Communication Schedule
 - Daily stand-ups or asynchronous updates.